parente/tott/doc/setup.rst

 1. A common, consistent environment for running code and tools
 2. The ability to "reset-to-zero" at any time

-Do the following to install VirtualBox.
+Do the following to install VirtualBox 4.3.6, the latest stable version tested for this meetup.

 #.
-Visit the VirtualBox home page.
-#.
-Click the Downloads link.
-#.
-Download the installer matching your laptop operating system under *Virtualbox platform packages*.
+Download the installer for your laptop operating system using the links below.

+   * `VirtualBox 4.3.6 for Windows hosts <http://download.virtualbox.org/virtualbox/4.3.6/VirtualBox-4.3.6-91406-Win.exe>`_
+   * `VirtualBox 4.3.6 for OS X hosts <http://download.virtualbox.org/virtualbox/4.3.6/VirtualBox-4.3.6-91406-OSX.dmg>`_
+   * `VirtualBox 4.3.6 for Linux hosts <https://www.virtualbox.org/wiki/Linux_Downloads>`_ (requires that you pick your distro)

 #.
 Run the installer, choosing all of the default options.

    * Windows: Grant the installer access every time you receive a security prompt.